THINGS TO KNOW BEFORE VISITING GERMANY – BEST TRAVEL TIPS

 Read on if you want to find out about the best Germany travel tips – here are things to know when traveling to Germany.

 As a German myself, I used to neglect the beauty of the country for long.
 I think this is what happens to many of us.
-However, lately I have started visiting more places in Germany – there are so many fun and vibrant cities, beautiful villages, and towns, not to forget to mention the mountains & lakes and there are even some beautiful beaches in Germany.
+However, lately, I have started visiting more places in Germany.
+There are so many fun and vibrant cities, beautiful villages, and towns, not to mention the mountains & lakes and even some beautiful beaches in Germany.

 However, I have realized how many misperceptions there are.

-And to be honest, Germany is such a big (geographically and population-wise) country that it is not easy to generalize and to talk about “Germans”.
+And to be honest, Germany is such a big (geographically and population-wise) country that it is not easy to generalize and talk about “Germans.”

 Germany is so diverse that you will surely have a great and fun time – but keep the tips below in mind when you visit Germany for the first time – the best Germany travel tips.